 The Company's competitive position and risks relating to its business in foreign markets are comparable to those in the domestic market.
 In addition, the governments of foreign nations may elect to erect trade barriers on imports.
 The creation of additional barriers would reduce the Company's net sales and net income.
 In addition, any fluctuations in currency exchange rates could affect the pricing of the Company's products and divert customers who might choose to purchase lower-priced, less profitable products, and could affect overall demand for the Company's products.
-For further information, see Part II, Item 7 and Note 19 to the consolidated financial statements.
+For further information, see Part II, Item 7 and Note 16 to the Consolidated Financial Statements.

-The Company has a small sales office in Ireland to service the international export marketplace.
-The Company is not aware of any material risks in maintaining this office.
-Loss of this office would result in a transfer of sales and marketing responsibility.
+The Company has small sales offices in the Netherlands and Russia to service the international export marketplace.
+The Company is not aware of any material risks in maintaining these offices.
+Loss of these offices would result in a transfer of sales and marketing responsibility.
 The Company sells its products to independent distributors in countries and regions outside the United States including Europe, the Middle East, Africa, Asia, Australia, South America, Latin America, the Caribbean, Canada and Mexico.
 During the last two fiscal years, net sales of all Koss products were distributed as follows: